Skip to Content

 Many people who summer in Akyaka will drive to Akbük to spend a quiet day in the bay but the boat trips go here, too.

-Other bays that are visited by the boat trips include Lacivert Koy, Zeytinli Koy, Yunus Koyu, Incekum, Kandilli Koyu, Ziraatçiler Koyu and Su Altı Mağaraları.
+Back to the boat trips, however, and other bays that are visited by the boats include Lacivert Koy, Zeytinli Koy, Yunus Koyu, Incekum, Kandilli Koyu, Ziraatçiler Koyu and Su Altı Mağaraları.

 Whilst Akbük Koyu is a favourite amongst some of our friends who know the Akyaka area well, there’s another nearby bay where you can also spend the day; Çınar Beach Club.